Manju-panthangi/Zoom-Car-Clone/README.md

 > POST - "Zoomcar-Clone/return"
 - Admin

-Has all the access of user.
+Has all the access of userDetails.
 > Add/Remove/Edit vehicle
 >
 > POST - "Zoomcar-Clone/Admin/Add"